nickfargo/state/src/state.coffee.md

             protoAttr &= ~ABSTRACT_OR_CONCRETE
           attributes |= protoAttr

-If at this point the state is not `abstract`, then `concrete` must be imposed.
+If at this point the state is not `abstract`, then it is definitely `concrete`.

         attributes |= CONCRETE if ~attributes & ABSTRACT